 Implementation of the dialogue recommendations has begun in the three regions; infrastructures destroyed during the crises in Jos have been rebuilt in Jos; discussions on the resettlement of internally displaced populations and set up of public apology billboards have been undertaken in Southern Kaduna; and traditional rulers have been appointed by the Plateau State Governor in Southern Plateau to build confidence among communities.

-Tension Management Networks set up in all three regions have helped safeguard the relative peace and are continually engaged during periods of tensions, such as election periods.
+The CEWER system set up in all three regions have helped safeguard the relative peace and is continually engaged during periods of tensions, such as election periods.

-HD has also helped both Plateau and Kaduna States to set up institutions that will ensure the sustainability of the peace processes’ gains through.
+HD has also helped both Plateau and Kaduna States to set up institutions that will ensure the sustainability of the peace processes: the Plateau Peace Dialogue Forum and the Kafanchan Peace Development Initiative.
 A Peace Building Agency was set up in Plateau State to oversee peace initiatives in the State.
 A peace commission will also shortly be set up in Kaduna State to ensure the sustainability of the peace process and of previous efforts in addressing the endemic conflicts in the state, as well as follow up on the implementation of the Kafanchan Peace Declaration.

 During Nigeria’s Presidential and Gubernatorial (State level) elections, conducted on the 28 March 2015 and 11 April 2015 respectively, HD in collaboration with other peacebuilding organisations, worked towards the establishment of a high-level dispute resolution mechanism designed to deal with any crisis that might emerge during, or in the aftermath, of the general elections.
 HD’s work was geared towards supporting mediation efforts undertaken by the National Peace Committee (set up to ensure free elections) in the event of large-scale violence.
 With HD’s support, the National Peace Committee conducted valuable preventive work in the lead-up to, during, and after the elections, to ensure that they proceeded peacefully and smoothly.